kewlfft/ansible-aur/README.md

 ### Install the `kewlfft.aur` collection from Ansible Galaxy

-To install this collection from Ansible Galaxy run the following command:
+To install this collection from Ansible Galaxy, run the following command:

 ```shell
 ansible-galaxy collection install kewlfft.aur
 ```

 Alternatively, you can include the collection in a `requirements.yml` file and then run `ansible-galaxy collection install -r requirements.yml`.
-Here is an example `requirements.yml` file:
+Here is an example of `requirements.yml` file:

 ```yaml
 collections: